Hypertension in Pregnancy Clinic

-Hypertension, or high blood pressure, affects around 1 in 10 pregnancies and is a major cause of maternal death in the UK.
+Hypertension in pregnancy, or high blood pressure, affects around 1 in 10 pregnancies and is a major cause of maternal death in the UK.

 Mothers are at risk of stroke and damage to their kidneys, while babies can be born too early or may be underweight.
 There are different types of hypertension in pregnancy.
 The most common are chronic (pre-existing) hypertension and pre-eclampsia.